The Celtic Renaissance: When Europe Rediscovered its Ancestral Roots

 Summary :

-At the end of the 19th century , a major cultural movement began in Europe.
+In the late 19th century, a major cultural movement began in Europe.
 It revived the traditions of the Celtic peoples.
-This "Celtic Renaissance" profoundly affected the identity and art of the continent.
+This "Celtic Revival" profoundly influenced the continent's identity and art.

-She re-established a link with a millennia-old heritage that was often forgotten.
+It re-established a link with a millennia-old heritage that was often forgotten.
 Intellectuals, artists, and scholars worked together.
-They wanted to unearth, study, and promote the remains of this civilization.
+They aimed to unearth, study, and promote the remnants of this civilization.

-This paved the way for a great cultural revival .
-This movement demonstrated the importance of safeguarding our ancestral traditions .
+This paved the way for a great cultural renewal.
+This movement highlighted the importance of preserving our ancestral traditions.

-- Rediscovery of the Celtic heritage in Europe in the 19th and 20th centuries
+- Rediscovery of Celtic heritage in Europe in the 19th and 20th centuries

-- Impact of the movement on the identity and artistic creation of the continent
+- Impact of the movement on the continent's identity and artistic creation

-- The role of intellectuals, artists and scholars in promoting Celtic culture
+- Role of intellectuals, artists, and scholars in promoting Celtic culture

 The Origins of the Celtic Movement in the 19th Century

 The 19th century saw a resurgence of interest in Celtic cultures.
-European Romanticism played a major role, emphasizing national spirit and folk traditions .
+European Romanticism played a major role.
+It emphasized national spirit and popular traditions.

-The resurgence of national identities in Europe was also significant.
+The awakening of national identities in Europe was also important.
 Intellectuals sought to rediscover their Celtic roots.
-This helped to celebrate their cultural heritage.
+This helped celebrate their cultural heritage.

-Early academic work on Celtic culture was crucial.
+The first academic works on Celtic culture were crucial.
 Scholars like Johann Gottfried Herder and Ernest Renan made important discoveries.
-Their work revived interest in Romanticism , nationalism , and Celtic studies in the 19th century .
+Their work revived interest in Romanticism, nationalism, and Celtic studies in the 19th century.
+Find more information on Menhirs.

 |---|---|